TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 Cool things to use against ElasticSearch
 --------------------------------------
 You could take a look at http://www.scrutmydocs.org/, which rely on an elasticsearch cluster for storing, finding, indexing documents
+You may also want to enable : logstash (index and store logs to elasticsearch) and lumberjack (send logs to logstach) and kibana3 as a front end (http://http://demo.kibana.org/#/dashboard)